alansun17904/alansun17904.github.io/index.md

 My current research focuses on interpreting the mechanisms of artificial neural networks through circuit discovery.

 ## Research
-I am interested in improving the robustness of deep learning models by proving tight certifications and discovering novel adversarial examples.
+I am interested in improving the robustness and interpretability of deep learning models by uncovering the mechanisms underlying their decision-making processes and developing frameworks to enhance their stability.
-I am also interested in uncovering the mechanisms that enable their decision making.
-Through explorations of both these subfields, I wish to expose the opaque links between them.
+My research explores how models reason and adapt across tasks, introducing concepts like *knowledge continuity* and *circuit stability* to provide a unified understanding of robustness.
+By bridging gaps between theory and practice, I aim to expose the opaque links between adversarial vulnerabilities, interpretability challenges like superposition, and the structural properties of neural representations, enabling safer and more reliable AI systems.

 {% include_relative _includes/publications.md %}